johnrskeen/colour-picker/roadmap.md

 - copying colours

 ### v2.1.0
-- colour database (rework this from v1)
+- colour database (reworked from v1)
 - make preview look better, rather than just text on a background
 - add support for colours to be viewed in HSL and CMYK
 - see similar colours in expanded preview